 4. On the Appearance tab, in the Height box, change it to 8.00 pt.

 5. Click the Appearance hyperlink.
 In the Scale Bar Appearance dialog box, change the Alternate colour to 20% Black and the Stroke to 0.5 pt.
 Then click OK.

 Even though you set a 'Single Bar' scale bar style, changing any of the settings will make it a [Custom] style.
-You can save custom scale bar as a new profile.
+You can save a custom scale bar as a new profile.

 6. On the Intervals tab, choose Kilometer in the Units drop-down list.
 In the Interval box, type 250.
 In the Number of labeled intervals box, type 4.
 Set the Number of intervals to subdivide to 1 and the Number of sub-intervals to 5.

 These settings create a scale bar that represents a total distance of 1000 km.
 It has four main intervals each representing 250 km with the first interval further divided into five smaller intervals.

 7. Click the Labels tab.
 Click the Tick label appearance hyperlink to open the Edit Text Appearance dialog box.
 Click the Character style/custom style toggle icon so that [Normal Character Style] is displayed.
 Click OK.